 Luckily there’s a way to cut around all that unnecessary stress and get to the heart of what your customers want.

-A common e-commerce myth is that you should only use and in-the-moment opinions about how visitors feel towards the products your store sells.
+A common e-commerce myth is that you should only use surveys for feedback and in-the-moment opinions about how visitors feel towards the products your store sells.
 Although feedback on existing products is essential, surveys can also take on the role of new product research.

 With surveys, you can get direct feedback from the most relevant people to your store, helping you avoid the mistake of launching a new product that your audience doesn’t want or need.

-Using will give you a much deeper understanding of your customers and how you can improve your site.
+Using surveys for product feedback and research will give you a much deeper understanding of your customers and how you can improve your site.

 What is a product feedback survey?